KamiFightingSpirit/coding_challenge_06.28/README.txt

 d.
 DATABASE: Seed the database from the command line with "node seeds/index.js" -- adds in dummy users/payments

 e.
-Now the function modules in "correct.js" can be used withe the database.
+Now the function modules in "correct.js" can be used with the database.

 f.
 ALGORITHM: Run the tests from the command line with "node Algorithm/tests/findWordsTest.js"